 Need Legal Help?
 Call Today to See How We Could Help

 We know how stressful it can be when a child is injured because of another’s negligence.
 Talking to a lawyer can be an important step in the recovery process.

 However, you want to talk to a lawyer with experience and a history of recovering compensation.
-At TSR Injury Law, we have obtained more than $150 million on behalf of our personal injury clients.
+At TSR Injury Law, we have obtained $300 million on behalf of our personal injury clients.

 There is no risk in contacting us, as the initial consultation is free, and you are not obligated to hire our firm.
 We also do not charge attorney fees unless we are successful in recovering compensation for you.